karlo0319/react-i-ii-review/state.md

 1. What is state?

+  - Is an object (key value pairs) that is able to be accessed and updated
+  - Where we manage the data for our component
+  - React has a built in state object, where you store property values that belongs to the Class Component.
+When the state object changes the Component re-renders.

 2. Where do you set initial state?

+  - Inside the constructor of a class component right afte we call super.

 3. What method do you use to update state?

+  - setState.

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. Explain what's happening in this component.

+Parent Component in a Class Component

 ```jsx
 import React, { Component } from "react";